bxlab/cmdb-quantbio/assignments/bootcamp/research_parasites_reuse_code/assignment/index.md

 A. Modify workflow to create a single plot e.g. multiple series or subpanels

 B. Browse the commit history at github.com and explain what was wrong with the initial bp calculation.
-Checkout the original calculation, re-run the workflow, and document the original bp coverage caluclations.
+Checkout the original calculation, re-run the workflow, and document the original bp coverage calculations.

 C. Finish [git-game](https://github.com/git-game/git-game) (and also [git-game-v2](https://github.com/git-game/git-game-v2))